eabglobal/juniper/README.md

     >>> pip install -e .

-Once you have the tool installed, go to the project you're currently working on and create a motto definition file.
-Call the file something like `sls.yml`.
-Use the `sample.yml` as a starting point on how to define your functions.
+Once you have the tool installed, go to the project you're currently working on and create a manifest definition file.
+Call the file something like `manifest.yml`.
+Use the `sample_manifest.yml` as a starting point on how to define your functions.

 Once you have the definitions file as part of your project.
 You can build your lambda functions using the following command:

-    >>> motto build -c sls.yml
+    >>> juni build

 After executing the command, you will see output similar to the one on this
 screenshot:

 ![](assets/build_cmd.png)

+If you name your serverless definition file `manifest.yml`, juni will read the file by default and generate the artifacts for you.
+If you would like to call the file something else, you can specify the name of the manifest as follows:

+    >>> juni build -m sls.yml

 # Value proposition
 When working with lambda functions in python, there are multiple ways to generate